Power Purchase Agreement

 There are many nuances to the requirements and by far, the outline below is not comprehensive, but in nutshell;

 Federal: The leased land has all been conveyed to Aleut Corporation and OC, i.e. the lands are private (and now entirely in OC’s control).
-The only major federal agencies that will be involved will be the COE, (dredge and fill of waters and coastal alterations), and EPA (its underground injection control program).
+The only major federal agencies that will be involved will be the USACOE, (Nationwide linear permitting, and dredge and fill of waters and coastal alterations).
 A NPDES will not be necessary because of the reinjection of fluids.
-Because of the expected low impact of this project, it’s unlikely an EIS will be required.
+Because of the expected low impact of this project, it’s unlikely a EIS will not be required.

 State: The Alaska Department of Fish and Game (ADF&G) will have active permitting interest.
-Road and pipeline development will affect streams with fish resources, so permits will be needed for bridges, culverts, buried pipes and cable stream crossing, etc. We think the Alaska Department of Environmental Conservation (ADEC) will be involved with permitting reinjection of geothermal fluids through its wastewater discharge permit program.
+Road and pipeline development will affect streams with fish resources, so permits will be needed for bridges, culverts, buried pipes and cable stream crossing, etc. The Alaska Oil And Gas Conservation Commission and Alaska Department of Environmental Conservation (ADEC) may be involved with permitting reinjection of geothermal fluids through its wastewater discharge permit program.
 ADEC will also be involved with air quality permitting.
-The Alaska Department of Natural Resources will be involved for structures in the tidal zone.

 After a detailed project description is developed, assuming an EIS is not required, we expect permitting process to be completed in 8 - 12 months.